Wesly29/grapesjs-preset-mautic-inline-css/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This preset configures GrapesJS to be used as a Mautic Builder with some unique features and blocks.
+This plugin is forked from [adiux/grapesjs-preset-mautic](https://github.com/adiux/grapesjs-preset-mautic) and added feature to enable/disable inline css.
+The default option is inline css is enabled.

 ### Plugin to add GrapesJS features